k2-fsa/text_search/README.txt

   the symbol type, and int32 and int64 for the index type.)

-  The most technical part, for creating the suffix array (written in C) would look like this from its Python interface (be careful, it is a little quirky to save a copy):
+  The most technical part, for creating the suffix array (written in C) would look like this from its Python interface (be careful, it is a little quirky to save a copy).
+  There is some code in k2 (see nbest.h) that we can just copy for the internals of this, which has already been tested.
+  In fact we don't really need it in k2 so we could remove it from there at some point.
+  (this project has other potential users from k2, and I want to separate it as k2 is always going to be harder to install).

    def create_suffix_array(input: np.ndarray) -> np.ndarray: